indigo-dc/alien4cloud-deep/README.md

 #### Style

-The A4C orchestrator plugin's Java code must respect the Google Java formatting style, on [Github](https://github.com/google/google-java-format).
+The A4C orchestrator plugin's Java code must respect the Google Java formatting style [Res6](#res6).

 We use checkstyle with Maven, as a plugin.
 This way we can rest assured that the committed code, that passes the continuous integration testing, respects the required formatting.
 The building process fails when warnings are encountered.
-We use the [oficial checkstyle repository](https://github.com/checkstyle/checkstyle) to obtain a stable version of _com.puppycrawl.tools.checkstyle_ dependency of the _org.apache.maven.plugins.maven-checkstyle-plugin_ plugin.
+We use the oficial checkstyle repository [[Res7]](#res7) to obtain a stable version of _com.puppycrawl.tools.checkstyle_ dependency of the _org.apache.maven.plugins.maven-checkstyle-plugin_ plugin.
 The checkstyle team includes a formatter ready to be used that respects Google's rules.

 ## User Guide